 Unless you opt for laser removal at some point in the future, a tattoo is for life.
-The size and shape of your various muscles, however, is unlikely to stay the same throughout your lifetime.
+The size and shape of your various muscles, however, are unlikely to stay the same throughout your lifetime.
 When considering tattoo placement and design, it is important to consider whether the tattoo is likely to stretch with changes in your muscle tone and size.

 Tattoos Past and Present

 However, sudden or significant muscle growth may damage the design and ink of the tattoo.
-If you develop stretch marks from sudden gain of muscle mass or weight, these stretch marks may destroy some of the ink in your tattoo.
+If you develop stretch marks from the sudden gain of muscle mass or weight, they may destroy some of the ink in your muscle tattoo.

 Timing Is Everything

 If you want to minimize the risk of a tattoo stretching due to muscle gain, make sure to have it done at a time when your muscles are at the size you expect them to be in the future.
 If you are already a bodybuilder, wait until you have reached the optimum muscle mass you are aiming for before placing a tattoo on your muscles.
 You should also be aware that a tattoo on a muscle will be prone to shrinking if you cease working out or weightlifting after the tattoo is placed.

 Although tattoos are increasingly common in Western societies, many employers require their employees to show no visible tattoos at work.
 Before you get inked, consider whether a visible tattoo may negatively affect your employment prospects.

 In one survey by Salary.com, 76 percent of respondents thought that tattoos and piercings could hurt an applicant's chances of being hired.
 Furthermore, keep in mind that according to an article published by JSTOR Daily in September 2017, tattoo ink is not regulated or approved by the U.S. Food and Drug Administration because it's considered to be a cosmetic item.

 - BodyBuilding.com: Iron And Ink: Your Guide To Tattoos And Training!